Love slide? He’s one of the best

 “Renowned blues elder statesman…” – Blues in Britain

-“Martin is fabulous on guitar and vocals – and on harmonica, which he employed on several songs.
-Martin deploys a vast catalogue of blues, rock and soul standards that completely suit his style of singing.
-An extremely enjoyable afternoon of exquisite live music” – Tom Brundage on a gig at the Haringay Arms, Crouch End
+“Martin is fabulous on guitar and vocals – and on harmonica.
+Martin deploys a vast catalogue of blues, rock and soul standards that completely suit his style of singing…exquisite live music” – Tom Brundage on a gig at the Haringay Arms, Crouch End

 “Martin’s old times blues playing is so beautifully matched with his soulful smooth vocals.
 You can close your eyes when listening to him and almost imagine you’re sitting on the porch watching the sun go.…real old time blues classics” – Tony Cole